winikhan/cli_number_guessing_game/README.md

-# cli_number_guessing_game
+# cli_number_guessing_name
-This is a number guessing game which is based on CLI.
+This is a number guessing game which is based on cli.